TosbackCgusBridge-Bot/CGUs-versions/Mozilla/Privacy Policy.md

 *   **Social Media**: The social sharing buttons on Mozilla websites are designed not to share data with the social media provider until you specifically click the button.

 Some Mozilla websites allow you to make purchases (such as apps or gear) or make a donation.
 These transactions are processed by third parties, and not Mozilla.
-Learn More

 *   **Payment Processing**: Mozilla does not receive any financial information, which is transmitted from you to our third party vendors for processing.
 The name of the third party will be displayed at the time of the transaction.